This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 As soon as I spotted the hints of steam billowing in the distance, I nearly squealed in excitement.
 The train came through the valley and tooted its horn on approach, and then slowed down as it crossed the bridge to let everyone at the viewpoints snap a few photos.
 All the kids (and some adults!) on the train waved at us as they passed by, then the train disappeared behind a hill as it journeyed towards Glenfinnan Station for its next stop.

 When researching activities for our Scotland road trip, I struggled to find useful information on the best way to see the Jacobite steam train as it crosses Glenfinnan Viaduct.
-Here’s a rundown of my experience along with tips on how to see it for yourself!
+If you’re wondering where to see the Hogwarts Express in Scotland, here’s a rundown of my experience watching the Jacobite steam train at Glenfinnan Viaduct along with some tips on how to see it for yourself!

 How to get to Glenfinnan Viaduct: